-The majority of our counsellors’ operate on a voluntary basis giving 3 hours free counselling per week to support our work.
+Our counsellors’ offer hours on a voluntary basis as well as doing paid work to support our social mission.
 We have a sliding scale fee structure to our clients based on their income.
 Our clients self-refer or are referred in by their healthcare professionals.
 We can work either long term or on a time limited basis, dependent on clients’ needs.

 What are our requirements for applicants?

 - We accept applications only from students who are entering or are in their second year of qualification training.
 Third year of training for those applying from Chrysalis.

 - We may consider applications from students who do not have any clinical hours but who are able to demonstrate the extensive use of counselling skills in other mental health settings.

-- As we are a BACP registered organisation we are orientated towards supporting only those students who are on BACP accredited courses or those courses accredited by other established counselling and psychotherapy bodies by this we mean the UKCP, the BPS and UKATA.
+- As we are a BACP registered organisation we are orientated towards supporting only those students who are on BACP accredited courses or those courses recognised by other established counselling and psychotherapy bodies by this we mean the NCS, UKCP, the BPS and UKATA.